adammurdoch/build-builder/README.md

     - There are no instrumented tests.
 - No annotation processors are used.
 - External dependencies are the same for all projects and not used by the source.
+- External HTTP repo is fixed size.
 - There are no external dependencies for C++.
 - There are no tests for C++
-- Only a basic dependency graph is available, between projects and between source files.
+- Only a basic dependency graph is available, between projects and between source files and external libraries
     - Arranged in layers
     - Only one layer of a project references classes from other projects
 - Generated classes are small.